Airbnb Software Engineer Interview: The Full Process, Decoded

 The Core Values Round: This One Has Veto Power

-The Core Values interview at Airbnb is run by a non-engineer, often someone from a completely different part of the company.
-A poor performance here will sink an otherwise strong candidate.
+The Core Values interview is run by a non-engineer, often from a completely different part of the company.
+A poor performance here sinks an otherwise strong candidate.
+Someone who has never looked at code can reject you after eight hours of proving you can write it.

 Prepare two or three crisp stories per value.
-The candidates who get caught here are the ones who prep hard for coding and then try to improvise behavioral answers under pressure.
-The interviewers who run these rounds do this every week.
-They've heard every generic "I really enjoy helping my team" answer a hundred times.
-They will notice.
+Candidates who get caught here are the ones who prep hard for coding and improvise behavioral answers under pressure.
+These interviewers run this round every week.
+They've heard the generic "I really enjoy helping my team" answer a hundred times.
+The behavioral interview guide covers STAR structure and story selection for values-based questions.

 What the Bar Looks Like at Each Level